rustymagnet3000/bits_bytes_playground/README.md

 ### 16. Class introspection
 The example code expanded on Objective-C's runtime.
 It showed how to call a `@selector` via `objc_msgSend`.
 It also showed the `Class` and `Method` types and the `class_getSuperclass`, `class_getInstanceMethod` and `respondsToSelector` functions.

+### 17. Threading in C with PThreads
+I enjoyed writing this code; I started two background threads.
+Both printed a message to logs.
+The goal was to use a debugger to `suspend thread`.
+But I ended up also trying to `kill thread`.

+### 18. Threading in ObjC with NSOperationQueue
+ObjC had so many APIs available for `multi-threaded` apps.
+I started with `NSOperationQueue`.

+### 19. Threading in ObjC with GCD and Semaphores
+This was a challenging piece of code.
+I used `Semaphores` to make sure code waited for background threads to complete.
+I called a `Block` on each thread with a custom `Object`.